SOL25: 29 traveling

 We plan for entertainment.
 Many hotels, and this resort in particular, have little

 We prepare for crappy beds.
 This place is OLD.
 We’ve never had a comfortable bed there.
-At home, we have a top of the line adjustable bed that is hard to leave.
+At home, we have a top-of-the line adjustable bed that is hard to leave.
 We found these inflatable wedges a few years ago on Amazon.
 We store these in the suitcase, too, since we only need them when we travel.

 Oh.
 And don’t forget to try to take an annual picture!